DuckyMomo20012/image-n-crypt/README.md

 > (JSON Web Token) to authenticate.
 So you may find some pieces of code that was
 > use cookie I left behind.

+You can use file "old_client.py" to test API endpoints.
+For the sake of simplicity, I stored "JWT access token", "User id" as global variables for easy access.
+(You can also see that I also stored cookie as global variable too).

 ## 2.0 REST API endpoints:

 <table>